 A small red train travels along a grassy shore, with the sea and a clear sky in the background.
-A cyclist on a paved path, passing by a red lighthouse surrounded by green trees and houses.
+A tall red-and-white striped lighthouse stands against a clear sky, with the sun shining behind it, surrounded by green shrubs.

 Germany